The importance of South-South solidarity in a sustainable recovery

 Connecting Caribbean islands through disaster risk reduction

 Hurricanes are a fact of life in Cuba, and because of climate change they are becoming stronger and more frequent.
-UNDP is working with governments and communities to ensure their disaster risk reduction plans match this new reality.
-This includes early warning systems, management of natural resources, developing storm-proof housing and supporting the local production of sturdy construction materials.
+UNDP works with governments and communities to ensure their disaster risk reduction plans match this new reality.
+This includes early warning systems, management of natural resources, supplying storm-proof roofing and supporting the local production of sturdy construction materials.
+We’re also working with communities to strengthen their capacity to grow their own food, so that they can be self-sufficient when catastrophes occur.

 Five Caribbean countries — Jamaica, Trinidad and Tobago, Guyana, Dominican Republic and the British Virgin Islands — as well as Talcahuano in Chile are also benefiting from the lessons learned at Cuba’s Risk Reduction Management Centre in vulnerable communities.